MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/remote-assist-mobile-to-remote-assist-mobile-calls.md

 Technicians using Dynamics 365 Remote Assist mobile can now call and collaborate with other Dynamics 365 Remote Assist mobile users!
 This opens up many new scenarios for technicians, including peer-to-peer collaboration with other technicians using Dynamics 365 Remote Assist mobile rather than Microsoft Teams desktop or mobile.

 A Dynamics 365 Remote Assist mobile user can join a one-to-one or group calls  with other Dynamics 365 Remote Assist mobile users.
-To answer this call on Dynamics 365 Remote Assist mobile, the technician receiving the invitation to join the call must have Teams mobile notifications disabled on their mobile device.

 > [!NOTE]
 > This guide documents a call between two Dynamics 365 Remote Assist mobile users; learn about group calls with at least three Dynamics 365 Remote Assist mobile users [here](group-calling.md).